dhis2/academy-web-app-dev-2020/workshop-2/01-advanced-app-runtime/README.md

 - [Data Query Playground](https://runtime.dhis2.nu/playground)
 - [App Runtime Example App](https://github.com/dhis2/app-runtime/tree/master/examples/cra)

-## Task 1 - Use an Advanced Data Query
+## Exercise 1 - Use an Advanced Data Query

 1. Pick one of the advanced data query functionality presented today
-2. Implement a component using this functionality in [the `simple` CodeSandbox](https://githubbox.com/dhis2/academy-web-app-dev-2020/tree/master/workshop-2/01-advanced-app-runtime/pagination?file=src/components/).
+2. Implement a component using this functionality in [the `simple` CodeSandbox](https://githubbox.com/dhis2/academy-web-app-dev-2020/tree/master/workshop-2/01-advanced-app-runtime/simpoe?file=src/components/AdvancedQueryComponent.js).
 You may use any query resource (or mutation)

-## Task 2 - Pagination and Mutations
+## Exercise 2 - Pagination and Mutations
 Open [the `pagination` CodeSandbox](https://githubbox.com/dhis2/academy-web-app-dev-2020/tree/master/workshop-2/01-advanced-app-runtime/pagination?file=README.md) and follow the instructions in [the README](./pagination/README.md)

 > **NOTE** : Don't forget to fork the sandbox!